MarshalJoe/joes-blog/README.md

 ## Usage

-To create a new article, create the corresponding year and month folder under `src/articles`, then create a directory with the post inside of it with an `index.md` markdown file inside it.
-That directory will be used to construct the full permalink.
+To create a new article, create two nested folders, corresponding to the current year and month under `src/articles`, then create a directory within that named whatever you want your uri to be, with an `index.md` markdown file inside it.
+That directory will be used to construct the title portion of the full permalink.

-So for a blog post written on April 5th, 2017, you would structure the directory like so:
+So for a blog post written on April 5th, 2017, you would structure the directory like this:

 ```
 src/articles/2017/4/some-uri/index.md